SparseWorld: A Flexible, Adaptive, and Efficient 4D Occupancy World Model Powered by Sparse and Dynamic Queries: Introduction

 \section{Introduction}

-In recent years, vision-centric end-to-end autonomous driving, which relies on monocular or multi-view images to plan ego vehicle's future trajectory, has attracted increasing attention in the academic and industrial community.
-One branch of them, occupancy-based world models~\cite{occworld,occllama,preworld} effectively exploit the comprehensive and accurate spatial understanding provided by semantic occupancy representations, and have demonstrated outstanding performance in planning tasks.
+In recent years, vision-centric end-to-end autonomous driving, which predicts the ego vehicle’s future trajectory from monocular or multi-view images, has gained significant attention.
+Among them, occupancy-based world models~\cite{occworld,occllama,preworld} leverage semantic occupancy representations for rich spatial understanding and have shown superior planning performance.

-Early occupancy world models\cite{occworld,dome}, as shown in Figure 1(a), individually re-encode each frame's occupancy observations individually into embeddings, which are then fused by a future-oriented world model and subsequently decoded.
-These approaches, referred to as decoupled methods, separate forecasting from perception, which hinder gradient propagation and end-to-end optimization.
-Moreover, the encode-decode process inevitably incurs the loss of fine-grained information, no matter how carefully it is designed.
+Early occupancy world models~\cite{occworld,dome}, as shown in Fig.~1(a), independently encode each frame’s occupancy into embeddings, which are later fused and decoded by a future-oriented world model.
+Such decoupled designs separate forecasting from perception, hindering gradient flow and end-to-end optimization, while the repeated encode–decode process inevitably loses fine-grained information, no matter how carefully it is designed.

-Recently, a series of grid feature-based works \cite{preworld,driveoccworld} have utilized perception-level features as intermediate representations within the world model for per-grid forecasting, as show in Figure 1(b), thus enabling end-to-end optimization.
-However, such static and ``in-place classification" operation exhibits a potential misalignment with the continuity of ego-motion and scene dynamics, leading to temporal inconsistency, feature drift, and cumulative errors.
+Recently, a series of grid feature-based works \cite{preworld,driveoccworld} have adopted perception features as intermediate representations for per-grid forecasting, as show in Figure 1(b), thus enabling end-to-end optimization.
+However, their static ``in-place classification" operation misaligns with the continuity of ego-motion and scene dynamics, causing temporal inconsistency, feature drift, and cumulative errors.